hacickn/Smart-Home-Bilkent-G2C/group/meetingslog.md

 **Discussion:**
 Hacı was absent because of illness.
 We discussed what we found, our suggestions.
 Our main target was that how we can come forward other smart home products.
 Then we decided to go over this subject.
 We shared our design ideas.
 Moreover, we started to think specificially how to build for functionally.
 All groups members will start to think what we can add more than what we though at the beginning of the idea.
 Also we started to build applications.
 We discussed that searching from internet about smart home systems that are done by some of compaines should be done to get impression regarding similar systems.
 Due to covid'19, we think that, to show our system works properly, we should use virtual simulation on Protues.
 We think that, it's digital design should be created and sensors that has been searched and chosen will be added.
 However, we also have some concerns about how to connect embedded system and interfaces.
 We concluded to continue our work with same plan for one more week and for any problem we might face we kept our contact.

-**ToDo:** Metehan Saçakçı, Hacı Çakın, İlke Doğan should continue to work on pc interface design Arduino and Proteus platform design.
+**ToDo:** Metehan Saçakçı, Hacı Çakın, İlke Doğan should continue to work on pc interface design, Arduino and Proteus platform design.
 Erengazi Mutlu, Tarık Karalı, Nasuh Dinçer should start to work on the mobile application.

 ****
 ### Meeting ~ (24.03.2020, 60 min)